OcelotBabou/Quartz/content/2-The World/Regions/Locations/Phemus Pass.md

 **Significance:**

 Phemus Pass holds strategic and economic significance due to its historical role as a major trade route.
 Its potential to reconnect Portum with eastern trade networks makes it a valuable asset for those looking to revive regional commerce.
 The pass also offers a safer, albeit challenging, alternative to the treacherous sea routes across the Periculosus Ocean.
-While on land, it straddles the treacherous [[Ridgeback Forest]] and the giant-infested, karst-riddled lands of Phemus Reach.
+It straddles the treacherous [[Ridgeback Forest]] and the giant-infested, karst-riddled lands of Phemus Reach.
 Although far from safe, it provides the best option for travel to Portum, balancing the perils of its surrounding landscape with the vital need for trade and connectivity.

 **Notable Features:**